Unusual Options Activity Insight: Novavax | Benzinga

 Unusual Options Activity Insight: Novavax

-On Monday, shares of Novavax (NASDAQ:NVAX) saw unusual options activity.
-After the option alert, the stock price moved up to $199.32.
+On Wednesday, shares of Novavax (NASDAQ:NVAX) saw unusual options activity.
+After the option alert, the stock price moved down to $221.3.

 - Sentiment: BEARISH